Please familiarize yourself with the documents before deciding on whether or not you wish to pursue this as it is a lot.

 2) Web search free D&D adventures of whatever level you need.
 There are LOADS.
 Single-level adventures are commonly referred to as One-Shots.
 Winghorn Press, for example, has several free one-shot adventures.

-3) Ask AI (Gemini, ChatGPT, etc.) to make you a level 7 adventure!
+3) Ask AI (Gemini, ChatGPT, etc.) to make you an adventure at whatever level you need!
 You can even ask it to create scripts for the DM and guidelines for beginner DM and players.
-You need a level 7 adventure because grade 9 students will create the prequel and the sequel stories to the adventure you provide them.

 This DIFFICULTY CLASS EXAMPLES and this WHAT ARE THE SIX ABILITIES poster hang on my walls to help students keep things simple and flowing.